 Earn Your Orange is a great way to gain the skills and experiences that make you more competitive for future employment and graduate school opportunities or to discover new interests.
 Choose from one of the eight interest areas that’s right for you.

-Students, parents and visitors can find world-class musicians and speakers on campus through Campus Events + Entertainment or Texas Performing Arts.
-You can also spenda day on campus browsing the stacks in one of the many libraries or visiting one of our university gems.
+Students, parents and visitors can find world-class musicians, speakers or other events on campus through Campus Events + Entertainment or Texas Performing Arts.
+You can also spend a day on campus browsing the stacks in one of the many libraries or visiting one of our university gems.

 Freshmen will participate in a 360 Connection, a small, intimate group of freshmen who meet regularly.
 Here, students will find a community of support, guidance, mentorship and friendship.